Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Theoretical results

 \section{Theoretical results}

 We start with presentation of our theoretical results.
 In Fig. 3 we show calculated $I(q_0,B_{in})$ and $L_k(I,B_{in})$ for the SN strip having following parameters: $d_S=d_N=4\xi_c$ ($\xi_c=(\hbar D_S/k_BT_{c0})^{1/2}$, $T_{c0}$ is a critical temperature of S layer) and ratio $D_N/D_S=100$.
 To find it we use Usadel model (details of calculations are present in Appendix A).
 We choose two temperatures $T=0.2$ and $T=0.6 T_{c0}$ which correspond to different physical situations.
-At $T=0.2 T_{c0}$ contribution of N layer is dominant in $L_k$ at small fields and currents while at $T=0.6 T_{c0}$ N layer contributes much less in transport properties.
+At $T=0.2 T_{c0}$ contribution of N layer is dominant in $L_k$ at small fields and currents while at $T=0.6 T_{c0}$ N layer contributes much smaller in transport properties.
 In both cases finite field-controlled $q_{NCS}$ appears (see upper insets in panels (a,b) of Fig. 3) leading to asymmetry of $I(q_0)$ and nonreciprocal $L_k(I)$.
 At $T=0.2 T_{c0}$ and small $B_{in}$ $q_{NCS}>0$ because $n$ is larger in N layer (in Fig. 2 opposite situation is shown, which is true for our SN strip at $T=0.6T_{c0}$ at any $I$ and $B_{in}$).
-At large $B_{in}$ and currents close to $I_{dep}^{\pm}$ superconductivity in N layer becomes suppressed ($n$ in N layer goes down) and it leads to increase of $L_k$.
+At large $B_{in}$ and currents close to $I_{dep}^{\pm}$ superconductivity in N layer becomes suppressed and $L_k$ increases.
 Transition between the states with different $L_k$ is accompanied by appearance of the peak in dependencies $L_k(I)$ and $L_k(B_{in})$ - see Fig. 3(c,d).
 Note that this peak is absent in ordinary superconductors (see Fig. 1(d)) and/or much less pronounced in SN bilayers with small contribution of N layer to transport properties (see panel (d) in Fig. 3).

 In the finite momentum state there is a difference between positive and negative depairing currents (see bottom insets in panels (a,b) of Fig. 3). $I_{dep}^-$ is larger than $I_{dep}^+$ because current induced momentum partially compensate field induced momentum in N layer leading to recovery of proximity induced superconductivity.
 At small $B_{in}$ it provides even increase of $I_{dep}^-$ - the physically similar increase of $I_c$ is realized in superconducting strip with nonequivalent edges being in out-of-plane magnetic field \cite{Vodolazov_2005}.